cass1618/brainaide/notes/plan-of-the-day.md

 1. Figure out how to apply CSS styles to the displayed page
 1. Split paragraphs up and add id's so they can each be styled differently
 1. Create a function that will randomly select a font and color

+Monday July 19
+## API call was working before.
+Now I need to figure out how to call the function from App Control.